-Hopkins, Patrick D. s.
-Martine Control Worker of the chance to exercise control E-book, Blooming of Huger Hones (United States) and the chance to exercise control boundary of the states of the chance to exercise control boundary of the states of the chance to exercise control of the states of th prove a certain technology, that technology, although it may have been traditionally performed by women, is soon taken over by the men.
+1) Technology control.
+Women must be given the chance to exercise control over technology.
+Quite often, when a certain innovation is introduced to improve a certain technology, that technology, although it may have been traditionally performed by women, is soon taken over by the men.
 The potter's wheel may be cited as an example.
 Before the potter's wheel was invented, pottery was a tedious chore assigned to the women of the village.
 Then, with the coming of the potter's wheel, the craft was made more efficient and more profitable.
 But the potter's wheel needed to be handled with more strength and more agility.
 Soon after, the men took over from the women.